If you cannot view this mail properly, please click here

 For immediate release

-The prototype of the Transpressor will be displayed at the Musikmesse in Frankfurt from the 24th to the 27th of March, 2010.
-You can find the SPL stand (B82) in Hall 5.1.
+The DrumXchanger beta version will be presented at the Musikmesse in Frankfurt from the 24th to the 27th of March, 2010.
+Release of the final version will be announced at the show.
+You can find the SPL stand (B82) in Hall 5.1

 Print quality images: